SANGAMI-1410/Offline-AI-Survival-Assistant/README.md

 └── poisonous/     → Images of poisonous plants
 ```

-- Images collected from online sources
+- Manually collected and curated 2,000 images across 10 classes of plants and fruits
 - Dataset cleaned to remove duplicates and irrelevant images
 - Labeled folders used directly for TensorFlow model training